Reading time: 5 minutes

 How do you apply for early super release on compassionate grounds?

-You can apply online to the ATO, but it’s best to check first with your super fund to see if they allow early release.
+You can apply online to the ATO or request a paper application form, but you can’t apply over the phone.
+However, the ATO advises you must check with your super fund before applying to see if they allow early release.
 If they don’t, you might consider transferring to a fund that does.

 If the ATO approves your application for early release, you and your super fund will be notified and provided with an approval letter.